psomhorst/adapt/README.md

   Avoid looping over measurements or subjects for complex analysis workflows in long script files.
 The best way to prevent this is by creating functions that do all the work.
-A script file then can loop over subjects and call the funtion for all subjects.
+A script file then can loop over subjects and call the function for all subjects.
 However, this is not always a good option, especially in the early phases of analysis.
 A secondary option is to have a script file that performs analysis on a single subject.